npm

 }Active and passive elements

-During drag-and-drop, the effdnd-trigger sets the dynamic state attribute on the selected effdnd-actor elements.
-That is, at the very beginning, the trigger determines what is being moved (item), how is this limited (scope) and where it should be moved to (target).
+During drag-and-drop, the effdnd-trigger sets the dynamic state attribute on the selected effdnd-actor actors.
+That is, at the very beginning, the trigger determines what is moving (item), where it can move (scope) and where it should be moved (target).
 The elements can be

 - without a state,